makise-homura/rumia/README.md

 the screen again, and immediately start next shot.
 The corresponding hint is displayed in top of the screen (if not in one shot mode).

+You may also send `SIGUSR2`, and this will result in the same, but with clearing most of config file variables, like `PREFIX`, `COMPUTERS_D`, `LOGFILE`, `RUMIA_LANG`, `MARKER`, `DELAY`, and `SSH_OPTS`, and re-reading them from config file.
+It also means that if you're specified some of these variables in command line or environment, e.g. running rumia like `DELAY=60 rumia`, thus overriding values specified in config file, these overrides will be cancelled.

-**Note:** if `USR1` is not signaled, RUMIA won't clear screen once pause state is finished.
+**Note:** if `USR1` and `USR2` are not signaled, RUMIA won't clear screen once pause state is finished.
 Next shot will redraw each line separately, so even when RUMIA performs a shot, you still have all information still available on the screen, except the one for a computer currently being polled.

 ## Executing an arbitrary command